 Incident Data: CH-47D Extortion 17 Shootdown Analysis

-Note on Sources: The data on this page is fully verifiable against published sources, and may be shared freely.
+Note on Sources: The data and commentary on this page is fully verifiable against published sources and is free to share.
 No classified information is used or implied.

 Mathlete Memorial Challenge